simonswain/straw/README.md

 2012-11-15 14:59:28 STDOUT   print                {"count":3}
 ```

-If you make any changes to a node file, it's will be terminated and
+If you make any changes to a node file it's process will be terminated
-respawned.
+and respawned.
 This is really handy in development. try running the
 ping-count-print example, edit `examples/nodes/print/index.js` (just
-add and delete a space) then save it.
-It will be killed andrestarted.
+add a space somewhere) then save it.
+You will see output in the log
+letting you know it's been stopped and restarted.

 ## Topology